FuwaFuwaKamiSama/tamabot/README.md

 -Really likes Evo Xs (more like the creator does)

--Pull a random picture of Tamamo no Mae from local directory
+-Pull a random picture of Tamamo no Mae or a foxgirl/wolfgirl from local directory

 Future goals:

--Search other pictures

 -Actively download images off PIXIV (somehow...)

 -Look up prices of games (probably from pricecharting.com)

+-Make a less messy method of getting list of directories (JSON file?)

+-Reaction images

 -Who knows